 Homemade Control of Plant Scale

 Many people prefer to use homemade control of plant scale.
 Insecticidal soap is a safe and effective alternative to conventional insecticides.
-You can use bleach-free dishwashing liquid (1 1/2 teaspoons per one quart of water) in place of commercial insecticide soaps.
+You can use bleach-free dishwashing liquid (1 1/2 teaspoons per quart of water) in place of commercial insecticide soaps.
 Homemade control of plant scale can also be achieved with oil spray.
-Mix two tablespoons of cooking oil and two tablespoons of baby shampoo in one gallon of water.
-This can also be mixed with one cup of alcohol to help penetrate the insect’s shell.
+Mix 2 tablespoons of cooking oil and 2 tablespoons of baby shampoo in 1 gallon of water.
+This can also be mixed with 1 cup of alcohol to help penetrate the insect’s shell.

-If a fungus is also present, add two tablespoons of baking soda.
+If a fungus is also present, add 2 tablespoons of baking soda.
 Shake well before and during application.
-Spray every 5-7 days as needed, covering both sides of the foliage.
+Spray every five to seven days as needed, covering both sides of the foliage.
 Wash the leaves individually with the soap/oil mixture and rinse well.

 BEFORE USING ANY HOMEMADE MIX: It should be noted that anytime you use a home mix, you should always test it out on a small portion of the plant first to make sure that it will not harm the plant.
 Do not spray on hairy or waxy-leaved plants.
 Also, avoid using any bleach-based soaps or detergents on plants since this can be harmful to them.
 In addition, it is important that a home mixture never be applied to any plant on a hot or brightly sunny day, as this will quickly lead to burning of the plant and its ultimate demise.